christianwach/civicrm-wp-profile-sync/docs/ACF.md

 ### File Field

 There is no mapping between the CiviCRM "File" and the ACF "File" Field Types yet.
+This will be released when [this commit](https://github.com/civicrm/civicrm-core/pull/23002) becomes available in distributed versions of CiviCRM.

 ### Current Employer